 (H) The owner or operator of a VOC liquid storage vessel having a capacity equal to or less than 150,000 liters (39,000 gallons) with an external floating roof, but containing a VOC liquid with a true vapor pressure greater than 7.00 kPa (1.0 psi), shall maintain records of the average monthly storage temperature, the type of liquid, and the maximum true vapor pressure for all VOC liquids with a true vapor pressure greater than 7.0 kPa;

-(I) The owner or operator of a VOC liquid storage vessel subject to this rule, shall submit to the Department, as a minimum, annual reports summarizing the inspections;
+(I) The owner or operator of a VOC liquid storage vessel subject to this rule, shall submit to DEQ, as a minimum, annual reports summarizing the inspections;

 (J) Copies of all records and reports under paragraphs (G) (H), and (I) of this subsection shall be retained by the owner or operator for a minimum of two years after the date on which the record was made or the report submitted;

-(K) Copies of all records and reports under this section shall immediately be made available to the Department, upon verbal or written request, at any reasonable time;
+(K) Copies of all records and reports under this section shall immediately be made available to DEQ, upon verbal or written request, at any reasonable time;

-(L) The Department may, upon written notice, require more frequent reports or modify the monitoring and recordkeeping requirements, when necessary to accomplish the purposes of this rule.
+(L) DEQ may, upon written notice, require more frequent reports or modify the monitoring and recordkeeping requirements, when necessary to accomplish the purposes of this rule.

 (d) Secondary Seal Compliance Determination:

-(A) The owner or operator of any volatile organic compound source required to comply with section (4) of this rule shall demonstrate compliance by the methods of this section or an alternative method approved by the Department;
+(A) The owner or operator of any volatile organic compound source required to comply with section (4) of this rule shall demonstrate compliance by the methods of this section or an alternative method;

-(B) A person proposing to conduct a volatile organic compound emissions test shall notify the Department of the intent to test not less than 30 days before the proposed initiation of the tests so the Department may observe the test.
-The notification shall contain the information required by, and be in a format approved by the Department;
+(B) A person proposing to conduct a volatile organic compound emissions test shall notify DEQ of the intent to test not less than 30 days before the proposed initiation of the tests so DEQ may observe the test.
+The notification shall contain the information required by, and be in a format approved by DEQ;

 (C) Compliance with subparagraph (4)(c)(B)(iii) of this rule shall be determined by: